gem5/gem5/CONTRIBUTING.md

 2. When a release is ready, a new staging branch shall be created by a project maintainer, from develop, with the name "release-staging-{VERSION}".
-The gem5-dev mailing list will be notified that the staging branch will be merged into the master branch after two weeks, thus marking the new release.
+The gem5-dev mailing list will be notified that the staging branch will be merged into the stable branch after two weeks, thus marking the new release.
 3. The staging branch will have the full suite of gem5 tests run on it to ensure all tests pass and the to-be-released code is in a decent state.
 4. If a user submits a changeset to the staging branch, it will be considered